|

 Theneveryoneback in formation.

-the end of the rope, that we are being followed?
+him the end of the rope, that we are being followed?

 Yes, replied the March Warden, but I sense

-closeand be ready to use your sword.
+you stay closeand be ready to use your sword.

 Eryn Carantaur

-He is sleeping, my lady, that is all, said Orodreth,
+He is sleeping, my Lady, that is all, said Orodreth,

 holding her back from the fallen elf, who was being examined by

 Master Findecáno.
-The boy claimed that he
+The young man claimed that he

-recovered in less, but Camthalion seems to be taking much longer.
+healer.
+Valandil recovered in less, but Camthalion seems

-There are two punctures in his shoulder, replied
+There are two punctures in Camthalions arm,

-He looked around the clearing: there was a bad chest wound, already
+He looked around the clearing.
+There was a bad chest wound, already

 cleaned, stitched and dressed by Master Dínendal; two head

-sleepers.
-He rallied his assistants.
-Bring the injured up
+Findecáno rallied his assistants.
+Bring the injured

-to the Healing Roomwith care.
+up to the Healing Roomwith care.

-Go with Camthalion, my lady, said Orodreth.
+Go with Camthalion, my Lady, said Orodreth.
 I

 must make my report to Lord Legolas, and then I have a message